ltex-plus/ltex-plus/pages/ltex-ls-plus/server-usage.md

 ## Startup

-It is recommended to use the startup scripts `bin/ltex-ls` (Linux, Mac) and `bin\ltex-ls.bat` (Windows) to start LTeX+ LS.
+It is recommended to use the startup scripts `bin/ltex-ls-plus` (Linux, Mac) and `bin\ltex-ls-plus.bat` (Windows) to start LTeX+ LS.
 These scripts are only part of the released versions (they are not contained in the source repository).

 The startup scripts can be controlled by the following environment variables: